earlyprint/earlyprint.github.io/_posts/2019-07-11-curation-and-quality-assurance.markdown

 Printer errors occur in the process of printing the original book and would have been corrected by writers or printers had they caught them.
 It is part of our editorial policy to correct such errors when we find them.
 The TCP corpus contains many instances of printers testifying to the shortcomings of their trade.
 Quite often they ask for the reader's help, as in the following plea from the Errata section of Harding's  _Sicily and Naples_, a mid-seventeenth century play:

-> -- Reader.
+> &mdash; Reader.
 Before thou proceed’st farther, mend with thy pen these few escapes of the presse: The delight & pleasure I dare promise thee to finde in the whole, will largely make amends for thy paines in correcting some two or three syllables.

 Samuel Garey's  _Great Brittans little calendar_  concludes with the terse and elegant Latin epigraph:

-> -- Candido lectori: Humanum eſt errare, errata hic corrige (lector) quae penna, aut praelo lapſa fuiſſe vides._
+> &mdash; Candido lectori: Humanum eſt errare, errata hic corrige (lector) quae penna, aut praelo lapſa fuiſſe vides._

 That is an appeal to the gentle reader to correct "lapses of the pen or press", since to err is human.